openedx/openedx-events/docs/decisions/0004-avro-attrs-bridge-implementation-decisions.rst

 How to extend AvroAttrsBridge class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-At defult, attrs.asdict only supports basics types for conversion to dict (Basically, only things you could json.dump).
+At default, attrs.asdict only supports basics types for conversion to dict (Basically, only things you could json.dump).
 To allow AvroAttrsBridge to work with non-primitive types, a function will be passed to  value_serializer arg in attrs.asdict.
 The value_serializer function needs to be able to handle any non-primitive types used in an events attrs class.

 To make is easier to developers, an extensions interface has been implemented into AvroAttrsBridge.
 To allow AvroAttrsBridge to work with these classes, you can pass in a dict to the extensions keyword to AvroAttrsBridge.
 The extensions keyword expects a dict with following format: {<type of non-primitive>: <AvroAttrsBridgeExtention subclass for non-primitive>}